 Northland Corridor Redevelopment Project

-Governor Cuomo has now committed nearly $100 million in grants and tax credits to the Northland Redevelopment Project, which $6.7 million of which was granted to BUDC in September 2014 for acquisition purposes.
+Governor Cuomo has now committed nearly $100 million in grants and tax credits to the Northland Redevelopment Project, of which $6.7 million was granted to BUDC in September 2014 for property acquisition purposes.

 In June 2015, Mayor Byron W. Brown announced the City’s acquisition of the final Northland property.
 Subsequently, BUDC selected Mancuso Development as Property Manager to oversee the maintenance and marketing of properties.